lucysrausch/charge-hf/README.md

 ## Features

 - **6.78 MHz ISM Band Operation** — Optimized for the AirFuel/Qi extended power profile frequency band
-- **GaN Half-Bridge** — High-efficiency switching with minimal gate charge losses
 - **Software-Defined RF Generation** — Real-time frequency and deadtime adjustment via software
-- **STM32G4 HRTIM** — 184 ps timing resolution (5.4 GHz effective clock with ×32 multiplier)
-- **Integrated SEPIC Converter** — Programmable amplifier supply voltage (0–20V) with current limiting
+- **Integrated SEPIC Converter** — Programmable amplifier supply voltage (0–20V) with USB / input current limiting
 - **SCPI over USB CDC** — Standard instrument control protocol for automated test benches
 - **OLED Status Display** — Real-time frequency, power, and VSWR monitoring
-- **Analog Knob Inputs** — Two potentiometers for manual frequency/power adjustment
-- **SMA RF Output** — optionally matched output for antenna connection
+- **Analog Knob Inputs** — Two potentiometers which can be read via SCPI to control any parameter. (or you can use these ADC inputs to measure ie. voltage and current in the WPT receiver and plot them along input power for efficiency sweeps

 ## Applications